In this post, you are going to learn how to warm up before lifting.

-Chest Opener (Bench press, OHP)
+- Chest Opener (Bench press, Over head press)

-Banded Shoulder Dislocations (Bench Press, OHP)
+- Banded Shoulder Dislocations (Bench Press, Over head press)

-Deep Squat to Stands (Squats, Deadlifts)
+- Deep Squat to Stands (Squats, Deadlifts)

-Lunges with Kneeling Hip Flexor Stretch (Squats, Deadlifts)
+- Lunges with Kneeling Hip Flexor Stretch (Squats, Deadlifts)

 Spend no more than 30 seconds in each position and oscillate into different nooks and crannies at the end range position.

-It is important to identify stretches that correspond to your ‘problem areas’ so that you could routinely perform these stretches throughout your regular daily life
+It is important to identify stretches that correspond to your ‘problem areas’ so that you could routinely perform these stretches throughout your regular daily life.

-Specific Activation Drills
+Warm Up Exercise #3: Specific Activation Drills

 Specific activation drills allow important muscle groups to fire that are specific to the movement(s) you are about to perform.
 They should be performed with minimal to no weight and for 1-2 sets of 10+ repetitions.